muhammadarsath/muhammadarsath.github.io/index.md

 ## Portfolio
   I am pursuing M.S (by Research) in the area of Hardware Security at IIT-Madras.
-My research focus on power based side-channel analysis of Microprocessor.
-It varies from identifying information leaking modules in a general purpose processor to provide security to mitigate against power side-channel attacks.
+My research focus on evaluating side-channel resistance of a processor.
+It involves identifying information leaking modules and mitigating the leakages based on the nature of leakages to provide security against power side-channel attacks.
+It covers the holistic approach of identifying hotspots, fixing, and ensuring its efffectiveness against the Differential Power Analysis (DPA).

 ---

 ### Interests
 - Hardware Security
 - Power Side-channel Analysis
+- Machine Learning
-- Learning Algorithms
+- Deep Learning
+- Pattern Recognition

 ---

 ### Education
-- M.S (by Research) at Indian Institute of Technology Madras
+- M.S (by Research) in Computer Scinecne and Engg. at Indian Institute of Technology, Madras
 - B.E (CSE) at Sri Krishna College of Engineering and Technology, Coimbatore

 ---